Dowsing: Pair of rods

 Many modern dowsers use a pair of L-shaped metal rods.
 One rod is held in each hand, with the short arm of the L held upright, and the long arm pointing forward.
 The upright arm is often free to rotate inside a tube.
 When something is "found," the rods move in synchrony.
 Depending on the dowser, they may cross over or swing apart.
 If the object is long and straight, such as a water pipe, the rods may point in opposite directions, showing its orientation.
 The rods may be fashioned from wire coat hangers or wire flags used for locating utilities.
 Glass or plastic rods have also been accepted.
 Straight rods are also sometimes used for the same purposes, and were common in early 19th century New England.

 Pendulum

-A pendulum weight on a short cord or thread is the tool of choice for many modern dowsers.
+Some modern dowsers use a pendulum weight on a short cord or thread.
 The dowser holds the cord in one hand and allows the pendulum to swing freely.
 The dowser then observes how the pendulum is swinging and interprets the motion to offer insights.